dessn/dessn-dbscripts/README.md

 `des-iamgeinfo-cache.npy` and uses the cache file (if available) on subsequent runs, which are then much faster.

-In the above example, the file `test.csv` will contain:
+In the above example, the file `640759.csv` will contain:

 ```
 field,band,expnum,ccd,latestrun,imagetype,imagename